mintty/mintty/wiki/Tips.md

 To include them in the fonts offered in the menu (e.g. to select any of DotumChe, GulimChe, GungsuhChe, MingLiU, MS Gothic, MS Mincho, NSimSun, Simplified Arabic Fixed), do either of:
-* uncheck “Hide fonts based on language settings” in Fonts ▸ Font settings
+* Uncheck “Hide fonts based on language settings” in Fonts ▸ Font settings
 * Hide/Show fonts individually from their context menu
-* set the mintty hidden setting ShowHiddenFonts=true
+* Set the mintty hidden setting ShowHiddenFonts=true

+The latter setting also includes fonts with an OEM or SYMBOL character set.

 Some fonts with a name problem (e.g. Meslo LG S for Powerline) can be selected using the new Apply button in the font selection menu.

-Fonts with an OEM or SYMBOL character set are further excluded from the menu.
-Fonts not listed in the menu can be configured with the Font option.
+Fonts not listed in the menu can be configured with the Font setting.

+The old font selection and menu format can be chosen with setting OldFontMenu.

 ## Ambiguous width setting ##